mekowalski/streams-client/NOTES.md

       - Load client portion of the library, get a CB of when process is complete
       - CB argument is called after `'cleint:auth2'` library has been loaded to `gapi`

+  - Display Sign in/out Buttons
+  - [] `renderAuthButton()` needs to actually render a clickable button to sign in/out

     - AUTH COMPONENT
     - [x] Actually initiate OAuth process
     1. get reference to `auth` object after it is initialized